 Classes are one hour long, and you can either take private lessons or join a class of three to four students.
 When you sign up for lessons, Lingoda will send you class materials that you can download and use to practice anytime.
 You can take a free placement test to see what level you should start at; Lingoda uses the Common European Framework of Reference for Languages (CEFR).

-Lingoda offers a free seven-day trial, and the pricing varies based on how many courses a week you want to take.
-The cost for one class a week is about $69 a month ($14 per class), while two to three classes a week cost roughly $159 a month ($11 per class).
-If you want to take lessons every day, it will cost you approximately $269 a month ($9 per class).
+Lingoda offers a free seven-day trial, and the pricing varies based on the subscription plan that you choose.
+The cost for one class a week is about $45 a month ($9.5 per class), while the marathon subscription costs roughly $33 a month ($6.75 per class) If you commit to either 3,6 or 12 months of classes.

 If you’re looking for online private or group lessons and need a very flexible class schedule, Lingoda is a solid choice.